Open-Attestation/documentation-website/website/docs/developer-section/libraries/open-attestation-encryption.md

 This module does not provide the following functionality:

-- Programmatic wrapping of OA documents (refer to [Open Attestation](/docs/developer-section/libraries/open-attestation))
+- Programmatic wrapping of OA documents (refer to [Open Attestation](/docs/developer-section/libraries/open-attestation#wrapping-documents))
-- Programmatic verification of OA documents (refer to [Open Attestation (Verify)](/docs/developer-section/libraries/open-attestation))
+- Programmatic verification of OA documents (refer to [Open Attestation (Verify)](/docs/developer-section/libraries/open-attestation-verify))
 - Programmatic issuance/revocation of document on the Ethereum blockchain

-This library is used for encrypting OpenCerts files in transit
+This library is used for encrypting OpenAttestation files in transit

 ## Installation